 Mission Statement-The Andrews University School of Nursing, a program based on Seventh-day Adventist precepts and Restoration to the Image of God, provides transformational nursing education which equips students to function as professional nurses in direct care, advanced practice, research and education.
-Through the following activities, the School of Nursing encourages students to Seek Knowledge, Affirm Faith and provide Changes that impact the World of healthcare.
+Through the following activities, the School of Nursing encourages students to Seek Knowledge and Affirm Faith in order to Change the World.